AjaniBenoit/PyBer_Analysis/README.md

 ![Fig8.png]( https://github.com/AjaniBenoit/PyBer_Analysis/blob/main/Fig8.png)

 The line chart plots fares in USD along the Y axis and the months along the X axis for each city type.The fares for Suburban and Urban cities peak in the latter part of February.
 Rural cities fares peak in April.

+### Summary

+1. The average fare per ride was highest in rural cities and lowest in urban cities.
+Data on mileage driven should be include to determine if there is a correlation between the average fare per ride and miles driven.
+2. Urban cities had more drivers than total number of rides and the lowest average fare per driver.
+Additional analysis will need to be completed to determine if there is a correlation total rides and total drivers on average fare per driver.
+3. It is recommended that PyBer either focus on increasing the total number of rides in urban cities or reduce the number of drivers in urban cities.
+4. Further data and analysis should be collected and completed to determine if there are any factors that contribute to total rides being lower than total drivers in urban cities